MowlCoder/spotify-playing-now/README.md

 Possible status codes:

-- 200 - OK
+- `200` - OK
-- 400 - Program haven't got current track yet
+- `400` - Program can't get track from spotify
-- 405 - Method not allowed, you can send only GET request
+- `405` - Method not allowed
-- 500 - Error when trying to prepare response
+- `500` - Error when trying to prepare response

+Other handlers:
+- `POST /next-track` - Play next track
+- `POST /prev-track` - Play previous track
+- `POST /play` - Play current track
+- `POST /pause` - Pause current track

+They have similar status codes to `GET /current-track` and response empty body.

 ## Config
 You can execute program with flag `-h` and you'll see all flag options.

 ## TODO

-- Add support to track control (Play, Pause, Next, Prev)
+- ~~Add support to track control (Play, Pause, Next, Prev)~~